ktbarrett/cocotb/docs/source/upgrade-2.0.rst

 These existed to support defining coroutines in Python 2 and early versions of Python 3 before :term:`coroutine functions <coroutine function>` using the :keyword:`!async`\ /:keyword:`!await` syntax was added in Python 3.5.
-We no longer support versions of Python that don't support :keyword:`!async`\ /:keyword:`!await`, Python coroutines are noticeably faster than :deco:`cocotb.coroutine`'s implementation, and the behavior of :deco:`cocotb.coroutine` would have to be changed to support changes to the scheduler.
+We no longer support versions of Python that don't support :keyword:`!async`\ /:keyword:`!await`, Python coroutines are noticeably faster than :deco:`!cocotb.coroutine`'s implementation, and the behavior of :deco:`!cocotb.coroutine` would have to be changed to support changes to the scheduler.
-For all those reasons the :deco:`cocotb.coroutine` decorator and generator-based coroutine support was removed.
+For all those reasons the :deco:`!cocotb.coroutine` decorator and generator-based coroutine support was removed.